 iboss E-Rate Eligibility Matrix

-Which iboss SASE capabilities are eligible under E-Rate Category 2 and which qualify under the Cybersecurity Pilot Program.
-Includes service type codes.
+How iboss SASE capabilities may map to E-Rate Category 2 and the Cybersecurity Pilot Program.
+Includes documentation and service-code review guidance.

 E-Rate Category 2 Eligible iboss Services

-- Secure Web Gateway (SWG) / Content Filtering — Eligible under BMIC and MIBS
+- Secure Web Gateway (SWG) / Content Filtering - review under BMIC/MIBS or current ESL language

-- Firewall as a Service (FWaaS) — Eligible under Category 2 internal connections
+- Firewall as a Service (FWaaS) - review under Category 2 internal connections language

-- DNS-layer security (basic filtering component) — Eligible as part of content filtering
+- DNS-layer security - review when part of content filtering or current eligible services

-- SSL/TLS decryption for content inspection — Eligible as a component of SWG/firewall services
+- SSL/TLS decryption for content inspection - document as part of SWG/firewall review

 Cybersecurity Pilot Eligible Services

-- Zero Trust Network Access (ZTNA) — Eligible under identity and access management
+- Zero Trust Network Access (ZTNA) - review under identity and access management categories

-- Cloud Access Security Broker (CASB) — Eligible under cloud security and monitoring
+- Cloud Access Security Broker (CASB) - review under cloud security and monitoring categories

-- Data Loss Prevention (DLP) — Eligible under data protection services
+- Data Loss Prevention (DLP) - review under data protection categories

-- Remote Browser Isolation (RBI) — Eligible under advanced threat protection
+- Remote Browser Isolation (RBI) - review under advanced threat protection categories

-- Security analytics and reporting dashboards — Eligible under monitoring and logging
+- Security analytics and reporting dashboards - review under monitoring and logging categories

-- Managed detection and response services — Eligible under managed security services
+- Managed detection and response services - review under managed security service categories

 Service Type Codes